htsuruo/firebase-extensions/back-up-firestore-to-storage/README.md

 * Firestore collection ids (separated by ','): Which collection ids to export.
 Unspecified means all collections.

-* The frequency at which you want to execute the backup.: - This field can accept strings that use either syntax:
+* The frequency at which you want to execute the backup: - This field can accept strings that use either syntax:
   - unix-cron syntax (for example, `5 11 * * *`)
   - App Engine syntax (for example, `every 5 minutes`)

-* The timestamp format for path name to export.: If not set, **YYYY-MM-DDTHH\:mm:ss_SSS** is set as the default.
-This is same to `exportDocuments` API default folder name.
+* The timestamp format for path name to export: If not set, **YYYY-MM-DDTHH\:mm:ss_SSS** is set as the default.
+This is same to the default folder name of `exportDocuments` API.

-* The time zone in which the schedule will run (Defaults to UTC).: Refer to the [list of time zone abbreviations](https://en.wikipedia.org/wiki/List_of_time_zone_abbreviations).
+* The time zone in which the schedule will run (Defaults to UTC): Refer to the [list of time zone abbreviations](https://en.wikipedia.org/wiki/List_of_time_zone_abbreviations).

 * Cloud Functions location: Where do you want to deploy the functions created for this extension?
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).